sashinpivotal/dsa-java-review-doc/README.md

 ### Quizzes

-- What is the difference between Checked exception vs Unchecked exception?
 - What is the root class of the Unchecked exception?

 ## Lab Step 9 - Collection classes (20 minutes)

+So far, we used an array for maintaining employee objects.
+In this step, we are going to use proper Collection object.

 ### Concepts that are exercised

+- Array vs Collection
 - List vs Set
-- LinkedList vs ArrayList?
+- LinkedList vs ArrayList
 - List/Set vs Map

 ### Concrete steps